scexamples/swagger-codegen-demo/README.md

 The generated code includes 'StudentControllerApi.java' which includes methods corresponding to all endpoints exposed in the original project (that was the source of swagger.json).
 (ii) Create a new class 'GeneratedApi.java' with a 'main' method.
 (iii) Create a new Student (example, name: Sam and zip code: 98005).
-(iv) Create an instance of StudentControllerApi and call its createStudentUsingPOST() method and pass the student (created in the previous step) as the argument.
+(iv) Create an instance of 'StudentControllerApi' and call its 'createStudentUsingPOST()' method and pass the student (created in the previous step) as the argument.

 ![img10GeneratedApi](https://user-images.githubusercontent.com/15854708/210188254-c7d10c91-b35a-4dc9-bfaa-e8fcca1de375.JPG)